-Bring your assignment in soon after you get it.
+A great practice is to bring your assignment in soon after you get it.
 You will think more clearly and be more productive if you give yourself the time to do so–there’s nothing like extreme deadline pressure to produce a case of writer’s block!
 Realize that the writing assistant is not an editor, proofreader, miracle worker, or ghost writer; if your paper is imminently due, there is probably little he or she can help you with that will affect your outcome.

-Take the time afterward to make the revisions you discuss.
+Last, take the time afterward to make the revisions you discuss.
 If you visit the WLDC well before your paper is due, you will have the time to return or to visit your instructor for additional feedback if you want.